 Located on the island of Maui, Haleakala National Park was once part of a larger park that also included Hawaii Volcanoes National Park.
 The combined park, called simply Hawaii National Park, was split in 1961.
-While Hawaii Volcanoes highlights the dramatic active lava flows of Mauna Loa and Kilauea, Haleakala is home to a dormant volcano which is estimated to have last erupted more than 400 years ago.
+While Hawaii Volcanoes highlights the dramatic active lava flows of Mauna Loa and Kilauea, Haleakala is home to a dormant volcano that is estimated to have last erupted more than 400 years ago.

 Visiting Haleakala National Park

 The park is open all year, and will only close for severe weather.
-The park’s three visitors centers are open daily, and provide information from rangers, cultural and natural history exhibits, and bookstores with maps and other brochures.
+The park’s three visitor centers are open daily, and provide information from rangers, cultural and natural history exhibits, and bookstores with maps and other brochures.

 Visitors should bring clothes for all kinds of weather.
-Just because Maui has a reputation as a tropical paradise does not mean it can’t get cold up on Haleakala volcano and other high-elevation areas of the park.
-Wilderness cabins and campgrounds are the only lodging within the park.
+Just because Maui has a reputation as a tropical paradise does not mean it can’t get cold up on the Haleakala volcano and other high-elevation areas of the park.
+Wilderness cabins and campgrounds are the only lodgings within the park.
 Additional lodging outside the park can be found at Kula for the summit area, and in Hana for Kipahulu.

 Entrance fees for the park are $10 per vehicle or $5 for individuals and motorcycles.
 Fees are good for three consecutive days.
 Special permits are required for wilderness camping and use of backcountry cabins, as well as special events and commercial use.